 2. How Strong Is Your Website?

-- A new website with no backlinks will struggle to rank, even for low-competition keywords.
+- A new website with no backlinks struggles to rank even for low-competition keywords.

 - An established website with solid authority can target harder keywords and still compete.